patrick-5546/notes/docs/internship_prep/interview_prep.md

 ### Prepare for open-ended technical questions

-!!! tip ""
+!!! quote ""
-    It is more important to be able to clearly explain your ongoing thought process than to solve the problem.
+    It is more important to be able to clearly explain your ongoing thought process than to solve the problem

 [Video on technical interview preparation](https://www.youtube.com/watch?v=8Myx-vy0csM)